nlesc-sherlock/emma/README.md

 ## Docker swarm

-All nodes have a Docker deamon running.
+All nodes have a Docker daemon running.

 The Docker swarm endpoint is at `<docker_manager_ip>` IP address (Set in `hosts` file).
 Howto see https://docs.docker.com/engine/swarm/swarm-tutorial/deploy-service/